Marco Schällibaum

 Marco Schällibaum (born 6 April 1962) is a Swiss football manager and former player.
-He is the manager of Swiss Challenge League side Yverdon-Sport FC.
+He was most recently the manager of Swiss Super League side Grasshopper Club Zürich, whom he saved from relegation.

 Playing career

 As a player Schällibaum played 15 years in the Swiss first division from 1980 to 1995, playing in over 450 games for various top Swiss clubs and won three league titles.
-He also appeared in 50 Swiss Cup games, winning the Cup in 1983 with Grasshopper.
+He also appeared in 50 Swiss Cup games, winning the Cup in 1983 with Grasshoppers.
 He also played for the Swiss national football team from 1983 to 1988, making 31 appearances.

 Managerial career

 Early career

 After his career, he worked as an assistant coach at FC Basel.
 In 1999, he became head coach of BSC Young Boys, with whom he led the 2001 resurgence in the National League A and 2002 in the UEFA Cup.
 For the 2003–04 season he was coach at Servette Geneva.
 Later he was the coach at Concordia Basel.
 In November 2006, he coached FC Sion, but was released in the same month.
 On 2 April 2007, he signed a contract with the then relegation-threatened FC Schaffhausen.
 He could not prevent the descent, he remained coach at FC Schaffhausen in the Challenge League.
 On 28 April 2008, it was announced that he would leave at the end of Schaffhausen 2008–09 season.
 On 6 June 2008, however, it was announced that he would immediately leave FC Schaffhausen and join AC Bellinzona.
 On 1 November 2009 he was terminated by Bellinzona FC after a 0–5 home defeat against FC St. Gallen.
 On 17 May 2010, Marco Schällibaum took over as interim coach at FC Lugano for the Axpo Super League season 2009–10.
 Following the season Lugano extended his contract for the 2010–11 season.